magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 ## Discussion

-Styling with `<attributes>` is only one of three options that you can use to give end users a way to style content from a form.
-The other two options are using the `<style>` and `<css>` nodes.
-The differences between these three options are summarized here:
+Page Builder provides three configuration options for styling the elements in your content types.
+The differences in usage are summarized here:

--  `<attribute>` nodes - used to style a content-type element using an attribute-based CSS class.
+-  Use `<attribute>` nodes to style content-type elements with attribute-based CSS classes.
--  `<style>` nodes - used to style content-type elements using specific CSS properties.
+-  Use `<style>` nodes to style content-type elements with specific CSS properties.
--  `<css>` nodes - used to style content-type elements with static CSS classes entered by the end user.
+-  Use `<css>` nodes to style content-type elements with one or more static CSS classes chosen by the end user.

-The `<attribute>` and `<style>` nodes can be added multiple times to a content-type element.
+The `<attribute>` and `<style>` nodes can be added multiple times to a content-type `element`.
 But the `<css>` node can only be added once per element.
-Refer to [Understanding the <css> node](#understadingthe<css>node).
+Refer to [Understanding the `<css>` node](#understandthecssnode) for more information.

-We will use the following snippent from the `heading.xml` configuration file (`Magento/PageBuilder/view/adminhtml/pagebuilder/content_type/heading.xml`) as a reference to our discussion of these nodes and how to use them.
+To aid in our discussion of these configuration nodes and how to use them, we will refer to the `element` configuration from `heading.xml` (`PageBuilder/view/adminhtml/pagebuilder/content_type/heading.xml`):

 ```xml
 <!-- snippet from heading.xml -->